doppelmutzi/doppelmutzi.github.io/_posts/2018-02-18-vuex-testing-mocha-sinon.md

 ![With the testing approach 100% LOC of Vuex actions can be tested](../images/vuex-testing-code-coverage.png)

-Another good thing, if you establish such a testing approach, you also gain a better understanding of _Vuex_ and, thereby, you get a better _Vue_ developer.
+Another good thing, if you establish such a testing approach, is that you also gain a better understanding of _Vuex_.
+Thereby, you become a better _Vue_ developer.

 It would be nice if you let me know what you think about my testing approach in the comments.
 How do you test your _Vuex_ code?